 - Definition and scope

-- Labor-market structure
+- Labor‑market roles and structure

-- Institutional traps and persistence
+- Institutional traps that sustain SDE

 Data & Methods